-Domestic Health Insurance:
+Health Insurance:

-You are required to maintain your own personal health insurance in the United States while traveling on behalf of Dickinson College.
-It is important to keep your plan in case you are forced to return to the United States for any reason.
+You are required to purchase primary health insurance in the United States that is valid overseas to protect against the costs of hospitalization and medical care in the event of sickness or an accident while abroad.
+This cost is not included in the program fee.
 The following section includes a list of things to consider with regards to your current health insurance coverage.

-Selecting and paying for adequate personal health insurance coverage is your responsibility.
+Selecting and paying for adequate primary health insurance coverage is your responsibility.
 You should read your insurance policy to determine what is and is not covered.
+Pre-existing conditions, sports injuries, and dental care, for example, may not be covered by basic medical insurance.
 It is your responsibility to determine whether your policy meets your particular needs.
 Before deciding to use your health insurance policy, you should contact the provider to determine whether the policy will cover you overseas for the duration of your stay.
 Find out what sort of documentation you must present for reimbursement of costs incurred overseas.
-You also have the option of purchasing the student health insurance plan sponsored by Dickinson College.
+You may also purchase the policy used by Dickinson students during the academic year.
 Please contact the Office of Student Accounts for further information about the Dickinson health insurance plan.
 (This is for Dickinson students only).
-On the Student Agreement form, which you signed when you applied, you provided the insurance company name and policy number for your medical coverage.
+On the Student Agreement form , which you signed when you applied, you provided the insurance company name and policy number for your medical coverage.
 If that information should change, please notify the Center for Global Study and Engagement immediately.
-Up-to-date, accurate insurance information is needed in case or emergency and is also mandatory if your program requires a letter issued by the Center for Global Study and Engagement in support of your student visa.
+Up-to-date, accurate insurance information is needed in case of emergency and is also mandatory if your program requires a letter issued by the Center for Global Study and Engagement in support of your student visa.
 Make note of your insurance company contact information and policy number in your own essential records, which you take with you overseas.
 Also leave the information with someone at home.
-If you have special health needs , discuss them with the Program Director and/or the Center for Global Study and Engagement before departure.
+If you have special health needs , discuss them with the On-campus Coordinator and/or the Center for Global Study and Engagement before departure.
 Thinking ahead about how you will cope with special health needs is essential.
 Do not assume that the same services or medications you use at home will be available in the host country.